OmerDolev/SimilarWebHomeTest/README.md

 Only allowed method is GET.

-Needs to have "username" "password" URL arguments
+For success "user" URL arg must have value: "hello"

+To get Bad request change value from "hello" to something else.

-LB Example Query: curl http://127.0.0.1:80/login?username=hello
+LB Example Query: curl http://127.0.0.1:80/login?user=hello